 This new, additional funding will allow the California Offshore Aquaculture Permit Working Group to work with a professional facilitator to develop offshore aquaculture permitting and monitoring frameworks for the state of California, using the findings and conclusions from the prior workshops.
 The working group includes co-investigator and NOAA Aquaculture Coordinator Diane Windham, as well as co-investigators from the DFW Aquaculture Program, the San Diego Port District Aquaculture Coordinator, and the Nature Conservancy Fisheries and Aquaculture branch.

 Starr’s award will provide a forum for professionals from California’s fisheries and aquaculture industries to meet directly with resource managers to discuss coastal economic revitalization.
 Starr identified the need for this forum in light of the rapid expansion of seafood demand and U.S. aquaculture operations, raising the potential for perceived competition with commercial fishing sectors for ocean space, market share, product quality, distribution, and branding.

 The workshop will be held at Moss Landing Marine Laboratories’ new Center for Marine Aquaculture, and will identify opportunities and barriers for coastal communities seeking to diversify their economic base with these industries.

-The remaining $3 million in federal dollars will fund 11 aquaculture research projects, with a complete list available here.
+The remaining $3 million in federal dollars will fund 11 aquaculture research projects.
 The projects include managing the complex profile of biotoxins threatening the shellfish industry of lower Chesapeake Bay, integrating mussel and long-line kelp structures and management in New Hampshire, and developing technologies to expand the supply of emerging marine finfish fingerlings for commercial offshore aquaculture systems among other topics.